The Quest for Good Coffee in the Office

 The Journey Part 3

-The third and final part of my coffee journey is the french press.
-With a french press, I don’t need to run a coffee club or operate electrical appliances at my desk.
-The only thing I need for the french press is hot water.
-The hot water dispenser that other employees use to make hot tea works fine.
-Now I can make a single mug of coffee whenever I want using my own beans.
-If you have a hot water dispenser, I highly encourage buying a french press for your desk and bringing in your own supply of coffee every morning.
+The third and final part of my coffee journey is the French press.
+With a French press, I don’t need to run a coffee club or operate electrical appliances at my desk.
+The only thing I need for the French press is hot water.
+Other employees use the hot water dispenser to make hot tea, and it works fine.
+Now, I can make a single mug of coffee whenever I want using my own beans.
+If you have a hot water dispenser, I highly encourage you to buy a French press for your desk and bring in your own supply of coffee every morning.

 Part 3 of the Office Coffee Journey was the French Press.